Valongo Wharf

 The Tomioka Silk Mill and Related Industrial Heritage

-The Tomioka Silk Mill and Related Industrial Heritage is a group of places connected to Japan’s industrial growth during the Meiji period.
-This heritage is part of Japan’s industrial history.
-The Tomioka Silk Mill was built in 1872 in Gunma Prefecture, which became an important center for sericulture, the process of raising silkworms and producing raw silk.
+The Tomioka Silk Mill and Related Industrial Heritage (富岡製糸場と絹産業遺産群, Tomioka seishijō to kinu sangyōisangun) is a group of places connected to Japan’s industrial growth during the Meiji period.
+This group is part of Japan’s industrial history.
+The Tomioka silk mill was built in 1872 in Gunma Prefecture, which became an important center for raising silkworms and producing raw silk.

 Read More »